 In addition, if deduplication occurs inline, then all of the data on the disk is deduplicated and needs to be put back together, or “rehydrated,” for every request.
 This means that local restores, instant VM recoveries, audit copies, tape copies and all other requests will take hours to days.
 Most environments need VM boot times of single-digit minutes; however, with a pool of deduplicated data, a VM boot can take hours due to the time it takes to rehydrate the data.
 All of the deduplication in the backup applications as well as the large-brand deduplication appliances store only deduplicated data.
 All of these products are very slow for restores, offsite tape copies, and VM boots.

-ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out GRID.
+ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out system.
 As data grows, all resources are added including additional landing zone, bandwidth, processor, and memory as well as disk capacity.
 This keeps the backup window fixed in length regardless of data growth, which eliminates expensive forklift upgrades.
 Unlike the inline, scale-up approach where you need to guess at which sized front-end controller is required, the ExaGrid approach allows you to simply pay as you grow by adding the appropriate sized appliances as your data grows.
-ExaGrid offers eight appliance models, and any size appliance or any age appliance can be mixed and matched in a single GRID, which allows for IT departments to buy compute and capacity as they need it.
-This approach also eliminates product obsolescence.
+ExaGrid offers eight appliance models, and any size or age appliance can be mixed and matched in a single system, which allows IT departments to buy compute and capacity as they need it.
+This evergreen approach also eliminates product obsolescence.

 When architecting its appliances, ExaGrid thought through the implementation of data deduplication as it relates to backup and designed an optimized architecture that provides for the fastest backups, restores, recoveries, and tape copies; permanently fixes the backup window length, even as data volumes grow; and eliminates forklift upgrades and product obsolescence, all while allowing IT staff the flexibility to buy what they need as they need it.
-ExaGrid’s appliances deliver three times the backup performance, five to ten times the restore and VM boot performance and a backup windows that stays fixed in length as data grows.
+ExaGrid’s appliances deliver 3X the backup performance, up to 20X the restore and VM boot performance, and a backup windows that stays fixed in length as data grows.